RobloxAPI/doc/CONTRIBUTING.md

 # Contributing
-This page provides information on contributing to the RobloxAPI/doc repository.
+This page provides information on contributing to the Roblox API Reference Documentation project.

 ## Submitting issues
 Issues usually fall into one of a number of types: